aigeroni/Winnie_Bot/README.md

 * Winnie is inspired by Timmy, National Novel Writing Month's IRC bot.
 Timmy can be found at https://github.com/utoxin/TimTheWordWarBot.
 * Prompts were brainstormed by NaNoWriMo's Australia::Melbourne region.

-Winnie's repository is located at https://github.com/RobFaie/Winnie_Bot.
+Winnie's repository is located at https://github.com/lisushka/Winnie_Bot.
 Winnie's avatar, 'Tiny Cities', was created by Rachael Wheeler (Etlu-Yume on NaNoWriMo).
-Prints of 'Tiny Cities' can be purchased [here](https://www.redbubble.com/people/scorpiraw?asc=u).
+Prints, notebooks, and other items featuring 'Tiny Cities' are available for purchase [here](https://www.redbubble.com/people/scorpiraw/works/33012468-tiny-cities).